 Bananas are known to be a rich source of potassium.
 A medium-sized banana contains about 32 mg of magnesium.
 In addition to bananas, other fruits rich in this mineral are strawberries, blueberries, grapefruit.
 Figs.

 If you need another reason to enjoy dark chocolate, you’ll be pleased to know that it's a rich source of magnesium.
 30 grams of dark chocolate contains about 15% of daily needs for this mineral.
-We shouldn't forget that antioxidants, which are contained in this favorite dessert, lower high blood pressure, improve circulation.
+We shouldn't forget that antioxidants, which are contained in this favourite dessert, lower high blood pressure, improve circulation.
 Improve overall heart health.

 Needs for magnesium-dependent on a number of factors, such as health status, age, food composition, alcohol, stress, pregnancy.
 Lactation so the daily requirement for this mineral varies according to the following: